achaudhary7/sca/README.md

 Run client.js as-

 ```
-~$ node node client.js -t 3000 -i 1000     //here -t is timeout in miliseconds and -i is interval in miliseconds
+~$ node client.js -t 3000 -i 1000                      //here -t is timeout in miliseconds and -i is interval in miliseconds

 prompt: message:  Hello                                //Send data to server
 CONNECTED TO: 127.0.0.1:6969
 Remaining:2
 Remaining:1